 Address: 7575 McKenzie Highway

-The mountain bike trails are currently open!
+The mountain bike trails are currently closed for the season.

 There are currently over 6 miles of trails in Thurston Hills Natural Area.
 Two of these trails provide separate, dedicated mountain bike access for downhill use only.
 These are the first natural-surface mountain bike trails in the region, providing both beginner and intermediate mountain bike experiences.
 Trails are accessible from the North Trailhead (7575 McKenzie Hwy), just south of McKenzie Hwy on the eastern edge of Springfield.
 The trailhead provides restrooms, an information kiosk, picnic table, water, and a bike cleaning and repair station.

 Please note that we do not allow E-Bikes at Thurston Hills Natural Area.
 The grant we received to build the trails was specifically for non-motorized recreation, and as e-bikes are considered motorized, they are not permitted.